unnir/data_science_competition_template/README.md

 ## TODO
 - [ ] add templates for the CrossValidation (A new folder?)
-- [ ] add templates for ensembling learning
+- [ ] add templates for the ensemble learning